 - Security: Langley/Coppice grounds are secure; children are not able to leave the site without passing through the school building, but consideration must be made that a gate could have been left open.
 Children will be always monitored.
 Gates are padlocked. - Clearly marked boundaries: The children need to be made aware of how far they may explore and the area used for Forest Schools needs to be clearly marked and shown to the group at the beginning of their term of lessons.
 Boundary 'hedges' have been built using logs/branches/foliage, but these need monitoring for damage on a very regular basis-before a session-to ensure that no gaps have been made by other children entering the site between sessions. - Open Water: None on Langley/Coppice Forest School site.
 Small pond established within Butter-Bee Gardens.
 The whole garden area is gated and padlocked so no children have access unless with an adult.
 Staff have been provided with a Pond Risk Assessment and this is also available on the school pdrive.
 Children are made aware of the pond rules-4 maximum around the pond at a time, no hands in the water, always kneel next to the pond.
 Signs are clearly displayed using symbols as well as text. - Dead wood and low branches can be a hazard: The area should be checked for hanging dead wood and low branches.
 A check of the woods will be carried out on a regular basis to ensure that there are no branches which may cause injury.
 Extra checks will be needed following high winds, heavy snow falls and summer drought. - Poisonous Plants: Children should be made aware that plants, fungi and berries should not be picked and not eaten.
 For the purpose of Forest School, it may be assumed that all berries are poisonous. - Bees, wasps and biting insects: Be aware and instruct children appropriately.
 They do not need to panic or wave their arms about! - Woodland floor (1): It may be boggy during and after wet weather.
 During springtime, the floor of the woodland may have wildflowers.
 Use appropriate footwear, try not to disturb wildflowers. - Woodland floor (2): Stumbling hazards; site should be checked for raised tree roots and rabbit holes.
 The group should be informed of the hazard and encouraged how to behave sensibly in a natural environment. - Sustainability: Overuse of an area is unsustainable.
-Whenever possible it is advisable to change the area

-- of use so that the site can regenerate. - Natural shelter: If possible, the site should have some low bushes to protect the group from wind and rain.
+Whenever possible it is advisable to change the area of use so that the site can regenerate. - Natural shelter: The canopy over most of the site is fairly dense, so the area naturally protects groups from wind and rain. - Trees to be checked regularly to ensure they are safe for shelters to be attached - Ropes to be checked regularly to ensure they are not damaging trees

-2. Basic Rules for Forest School:
+Basic Rules for Forest School:

 Forest School is based around child-centred learning.
 However, it is important to set basic rules with the group and all children using the environment will use and reflect on the 3 rules 'Look after yourself' 'Look after each other' and 'Look after nature'.
 When appropriate, children can be encouraged to devise their own rules.

 Rules should include: